avabellaw/my-recipe/readme.md

     * Modified recipes should be private but for demonstration purposes, they are public.
 * If there is a validation error when searching recipes, it returns to the homepage with the validation message.
     * It does this when searching using the search box on the search results page when it should return to the same page.
-* For this release of the project, I'm unable to check if the image exists on Cloudinary and delete it.
-    * This means there will be undeleted images.
-    * Image deletion is handled if stored locally.
 * "A form field element should have an id or name attribute"
     * The dietary tag input fields are created by MaterializeCSS from the WTForms select element.
     * Violating nodes: